Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-The foregoing results showed that the models perform well in decoding the mental states of the three datasets.
-Based on these results, we proceeded to compare the effectiveness of the various interpretation techniques (see section \ref{methods_xai_approaches}) in providing insight into the models' learned mappings between data and mental states.
-To this end, we interpreted the decoding decisions of each of the ten trained instances of each datasets' model configuration for each trial-level BOLD map in its respective test dataset.
-For each interpretation method, this resulted in a dataset of ten attributions maps for each trial-level BOLD map in the test data (one for each trained model instance).
-Note that we always interpreted the models' decoding decisions for the actual mental state associated with a trial-level BOLD map, as we were interested in understanding the models' learned mappings between this state and the brain activity.
+As the trained models performed well in decoding the mental states of the three datasets (see Fig.\ \ref{fig:results:decoding-performance}), we proceeded to compare the attribution methods' effectiveness in providing insight into the models' learned mappings between brain activity and mental states.
+To this end, we interpreted the decoding decisions of each of the ten trained model instances per dataset (see section \ref{results_decoding-performance}) with each attribution method (see section \ref{methods_xai_approaches}) for the trial-level BOLD maps of the corresponding test dataset (see section \ref{methods_data_split}).
+Importantly, we always interpreted the models' decoding decision for the actual mental state associated with each trial-level BOLD map.
+This analysis resulted in a dataset of ten attribution maps (one per model instance) for each attribution method and trial-level BOLD map.

-To aggregate the attribution data, we first performed a standard subject-level general linear model \citep[GLM; ][]{friston_statistical_1994} analysis of the trial-level attribution maps of each attribution method.
-This analysis included an indicator vector for each mental state of the dataset, and a set of nuisance regressors, namely, an indicator vector for each of the ten model training runs as well as an indicator vector for each experimental run in the data.
-We also included a nuisance regressor describing the sum of attribution values for each trial-level map, as the total sum of attribution values can vary highly between decoding decisions (e.g., due to varying decoding certainty of the model).
-By use of this subject-level regression model, we then contrasted each mental state of a dataset against all other mental states of the dataset, resulting in one subject-level attribution map for each mental state.
+To aggregate these attribution data over the ten model training runs, we performed a standard two-stage GLM analysis by first computing a subject-level GLM analysis of the trial-level attribution maps and subsequently aggregating the subject-level attribution maps in a random-effects group-level analysis (for details on the GLM analysis, see section \ref{methods_subject_group_glm}).
+Importantly, the subject-level analysis included additional binary nuissance variables for the ten model training runs as well as the sum of the attribution values of each trial-level attribution map (as attribution sums can vary between decoding decisions, e.g., due to varying model decoding certainty).

-In a second step of this analysis, we performed a group-level GLM analysis of the individual subject-level attribution maps by the use of the standard two-stage procedure for random-effects group-level analyses as proposed by \citet{holmes_generalisability_1998}.
-This analysis included an indicator vector for each contrast type (i.e., mental state) as well as a nuisance indicator vector for each subject.
-The resulting group-level attribution maps thus correspond to a paired, two-sample t-test over the subject-level attribution maps.